Why you need to track product prices on Amazon?

 =IMPORTFROMWEB(A12,$B$3)

-, where A12 points to the Amazon product URL and $B$3 points to the “list_price” cell.
-With this setup we have successfully pulled the list price (MSRP) for the four listed products.
+where A12 points to the Amazon product URL and $B$3 points to the “list_price” cell.
+With this setup we have successfully pulled the list price (MSRP) for the 4 listed products.

 How to extract Amazon sale price

 As expected, the sale price on Amazon is lower than the list price.
-The built-in selector for this price is “price” and this is how we can extract it:
+The built-in selector for this price is “sale_price” and this is how we can extract it:

 As you can see from the image, the sale price of the selected product is $19.99 while the list price is $29.99.
 Again, the data has been extracted simply using the function as follows: